huggingface/diffusers/examples/wuerstchen/text_to_image/README.md

 ## Prior training

-You can fine-tune the Würstchen prior model with `train_text_to_image_prior.py` script.
-Note that we currently support `--gradient_checkpointing` for prior model fine-tuning so one can utilize it for more GPU memory constrained setups.
+You can fine-tune the Würstchen prior model with the `train_text_to_image_prior.py` script.
+Note that we currently support `--gradient_checkpointing` for prior model fine-tuning so you can use it for more GPU memory constrained setups.

 <br>